itenfay/Awesome/README.md

 - [ARTargetShooter](https://github.com/brentinator0/ARTargetShooter) - Augmented Reality shooting game using Apple's ARKit + SceneKit Frameworks in Swift.

-- [SwiftShot](https://github.com/pjcspro/SwiftShot) - Creating a Game for Augmented Reality.【[Preview1](https://github.com/pjcspro/SwiftShot/raw/develop/Documentation/SwiftShot.png)|[Preview2](https://github.com/pjcspro/SwiftShot/raw/develop/Documentation/SwiftShot.png)】
+- [SwiftShot](https://github.com/pjcspro/SwiftShot) - Creating a Game for Augmented Reality.【 [Preview1](https://github.com/pjcspro/SwiftShot/raw/develop/Documentation/SwiftShot.png)|[Preview2](https://github.com/pjcspro/SwiftShot/raw/develop/Documentation/SwiftShot.png) 】

 - [ncnn-models](https://github.com/Baiyuetribe/ncnn-models) - awesome AI models with NCNN, and how they were converted.

-- [Awesome-CoreML-Models](https://github.com/likedan/Awesome-CoreML-Models) - Largest list of models for Core ML (for iOS 11+)

 - [LookAtThat](https://github.com/tikimcfee/LookAtThat) - Render Swift source code in AR/VR for macOS and iOS.

 - [ARDemo](https://github.com/floatpoint/ARDemo) - IOS增强现实学习demo.

+- [ARty](https://github.com/quanvo87/ARty.git) - Proxy with 3D animated models.

+- [beacon-final](https://github.com/zkschmitz/beacon-final) - This app cannot be run in the XCode simulator and needs an actual device to run due to ARKit.
+Recommended to use with an iPhone 12 or 13 with LIDAR as these devices will have improved AR Experiences.
+Additionally, phones provide a better usability than iPads due to their cellular connectivity, therefore greater GPS accuracy.

 - ** Others **